ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

     }
     ~~~

-Rake uses pandoc with --listings option to convert the markdown to a latex file.
+Rake uses Pandoc with the --listings option to convert Markdown into a LaTeX file.
-The generated latex file uses 'listings package' to list source files instead of verbatim environment.
+The resulting LaTeX file utilizes the listings package to display source code rather than a simple verbatim environment.
-The markdown above is converted to the following latex source file.
+The Markdown file is converted to the following LaTeX source file.

     \begin{lstlisting}[language=C, numbers=left]
     int